epic-gateway/resource-model/README.md

 ## ID Allocation

-Numeric ID's (like Tunnel ID, ServiceID, and GroupID) are allocated from fields in their parent CR Status.
+Numeric ID's (like Tunnel ID) are allocated from fields in their parent CR Status.
 Tunnel IDs are unique across the whole system so they're allocated from the epic singleton object.
 You can examine the current value by dumping the contents of